kyleboas/tacticsjournal.com/drafts/2023-3-3-Match-Preview-Man-City-vs-Newcastle-04Mar2023.md

 Newcastle will look to press high and aggressively when the ball is in Man City's defensive end to force Ederson (GK) to play the ball long.
 Man City prefers to play short and will defend by attempting to control possession.

 I think Man City should elect to go with Bernardo Silva over Kevin De Bruyne in the midfield, as he is more press-resistant with his back to the defender.
 That ability to receive the ball facing the goal and turn will be important to help work the ball out of Man City's defensive end when they are being pressed.

-Newcastle's lineup is predictable because they don't rotate, so I would be surprised if they alter their usual lineup for such a big game.

 Man City has the qualitative superiority, but Newcastle plays better as a unit.
 They have a deeper understanding of where each player should be and their role because of the simplicity of their structure, and their lineups are more consistent.
 You can see their chemistry at play when they counter-press.